project-talan/tln-cli/README.md

     components: async (tln) => []
   }
   ```
-* Open this file using your favorite editor and add your git user name and working email:
+* Open this file using your favorite editor and add your git user name, working email and update `inherits` array with `git` component:
   ```
   module.exports = {
     tags: async (tln) => [],